 - Other records are kept for various purposes which vary according to the nature of the record, such as administration of the office functions and activities, seeking advice on policy or operational matters, procurement of stores and equipment, and acquisition of services, etc., and such records contain personal identifiers.

-The Government will record visits to 1823 Online by using cookies and page tagging without collecting any personal identifiable information of users.
+The Government will record visits to and usage of this website by using cookies and page tagging without collecting any personal identifiable information of users.
 Such general information is only collected for reviewing and improving 1823 service.

 A cookie is a small amount of data created in a computer when a person visits a website on the computer.
 It often includes an anonymous unique identifier.
 A cookie can be used to identify a computer.
 It, however, is not used to collect any personal information.
 In other words, it does not have the function of identifying an individual user of the website.
-Cookies are used by the Government to collect statistics about the number of visits of users to 1823 Online.
+Cookies are used by the Government to collect data including the number of visits to this website.

-Search service on our websites is provided by an independent contractor of the Government.
-We are advised by the independent contractor that it does not collect personal identifiable information while serving search results through our websites.
-The independent contractor will share the anonymous data it collects through the search service with the Government for compiling traffic analysis on government websites.
+The search service on our website does not collect personal identifiable information.
+The anonymous data collected through the search service is for the purposes of traffic analysis and service enhancement.
 The Government will not match the data obtained from any such search activity with any personal data possibly held by the Government.

 The Principal Executive Officer (EffO) [PEO(EffO)] is the Data Protection Officer [DPO] who is responsible for overseeing compliance with the Privacy Ordinance in EffO.
 The Chief Executive Officer (Projects) [CEO(Projects)] will render assistance to DPO on privacy management matters in respect of 1823.

 When collecting personal data, 1823 will satisfy itself that the purposes for which the data is collected are lawful and directly related to a function or activity of 1823; the means of collection are lawful and fair in the circumstances of the case; and the personal data collected is necessary and adequate, but not excessive, for the purpose(s) for which it is collected.
-1823 Online uses SSL protocol to encrypt data during network transmission to protect your personal data.
-All personal data you provide to 1823 via 1823 Online are secured, and access to them is restricted to authorised personnel only.
+This website and the mobile app uses TLS protocol to encrypt data during network transmission to protect your personal data.
+All personal data you provide to 1823 via this website and the mobile app are secured, and access to them is restricted to authorised personnel only.

 Practicable steps will be taken to ensure that personal data are accurate and up-to-date.
 Personal data will not be kept longer than is necessary for the fulfillment of the purpose (including any directly-related purpose) for which the data is or is to be used.